d12frosted/widget-extra/README.md

 - `int-field` - an integer field.
 - `bounded-int-field` - a bounded integer field.
 Min/max values are controlled by `:min-value` and `:max-value` properties.
 - `numeric-field` - a generic numeric field.
-- `-bounded-numeric-field` - a generic bounded numeric field.
+- `bounded-numeric-field` - a generic bounded numeric field.
 Min/max values are controlled by `:min-value` and `:max-value` properties.
+- `horizontal-choice` - a simple horizontal choice / tabs-like widget.

 See definition of each widget to learn more about them.